Want to write a compelling, dramatic story?

 If so, then I have good news:

 With the right understanding of story structure, I believe anyone is capable of writing an amazing story.
+In this article, we’re uncovering the Story Foundation Trifecta—a method we created that you can use in every novel.

 And the key to making this process as easy and natural as possible is to start every novel with a good story foundation.